 Sound Transit's Safety Policy will be distributed to all personnel via internal communications.

-Additionally, through ST bi-annual SMS awareness refresher training, the policy statement will be shared with all staff.
+Additionally, through a ST designed bi-annual training, Building a Culture of Safety: Understanding Sound Transit's SMS, the policy statement will be shared with all staff.
 For more information on Training and Communication, please see Section 5.0 Safety Promotion.